ONDC-Official/ONDC-RET-Specifications/api/docs/prepaid_payment_collected_by_#bpp#_non_#rfq#_flow.md

 ### 2. Provider Level

-In this case, the `payments` array contains the particular provider(s) who choose(s) to collect the payment through the seller app.
+In this case, the `payments` array objects contain the particular providers' provider `id` who choose to collect directly.

 ```
 "message": {